pgrobasillobre/Plot-Tip-Enhanced-FRET-change-molecules-distance/README.md

 The simulation models **tip-mediated fluorescence spectra**, with a silver tip positioned directly above the donor molecule at a vertical distance of **0.5 nm** from the central platinum atom.
 The donor and acceptor are separated by a variable metal–metal distance, defined as the separation between the central Pt and Zn atoms of the respective phthalocyanines, consistent with the experimental setup.

 Simulated fluorescence intensities of the donor and acceptor molecules are plotted as a function of the intermetallic distance between phthalocyanines and compared to experimental data.
-The **simulated intensities are normalized maximum experimentally observed intensity** for the acceptor.
+The **simulated intensities are normalized to the maximum experimentally observed intensity** for the acceptor.

 ---